Watchmen (2009 film): Production

 The fight scenes were extended, and a subplot about energy resources was added to make the film more topical.
-Although he intended to stay faithful to the look of the characters in the comic, Snyder intended Nite Owl to look scarier, and made Ozymandias' armor into a parody of the rubber muscle suits from 1997's Batman & Robin.
+Although he intended to stay faithful to the look of the characters in the comic, Snyder intended Nite Owl to look scarier and made Ozymandias's armor into a parody of the rubber "muscle suits" from 1997's Batman & Robin.
 Production took place in Vancouver, where a New York City back lot was built.
 Sound stages were used for apartments and offices, while sequences on Mars and in Antarctica were shot against green screens.
 Filming started on September 17, 2007, and ended on February 19, 2008, on an estimated $120 million budget.
 To handle the 1,100 shots featuring visual effects, a quarter of them being computer-generated imagery, ten different effects companies were involved with Watchmen.
 While 20th Century Fox filed a lawsuit to block the film's release, the studios eventually settled, and Fox received an upfront payment and a percentage of the worldwide gross from the film and all sequels and spin-offs in return.

 Dave Gibbons became an adviser on Snyder's film, but Moore has refused to have his name attached to any film adaptations of his work.
 Moore has stated he has no interest in seeing Snyder's adaptation; he told Entertainment Weekly in 2008, "There are things that we did with Watchmen that could only work in a comic, and were indeed designed to show off things that other media can't."
 While Moore believes that David Hayter's screenplay was "as close as I could imagine anyone getting to Watchmen," he asserted he did not intend to see the film if it were made.

-With regard to changing the ending to where Dr. Manhattan was fingered as the culprit instead of the squid, Snyder stated that "we figured it took about 15 minutes to explain [the squid's appearance] correctly; otherwise, it's pretty crazy."
+Regarding the changed ending in which Dr. Manhattan is blamed for nuclear devastation instead of an extraterrestrial squid, Snyder "figured it took about 15 minutes to explain [the squid's appearance] correctly; otherwise, it's pretty crazy."
 By omitting the squid Snyder felt that he could give more time to explore and develop the existing characters.
 Oscar Gonzalez of CNET stated that "Because of this change, however, the movie is not canon in regards to the Watchmen TV series."
 Earlier drafts had Veidt die, but Snyder reversed this change.